48302-DiogoJesus/DgJ_MEIC_paper/_TODO.md

-- Update tree reduction and text analysis workflow structures
-- Ensure good image and listing placement

 - Evaluation
     - summary of most relevant results from thesis

+- QUESTIONS
+    - move workflow images to appendix?

 - For the Conclusion maybe possible solution extensions/improvements
     - improvements to prediction logic